 - Two-month results are minimal.
 If you’ve used the tool for 8 weeks without real behavioral change, frequency is the most likely cause.
 Bump to daily and reassess at 4 weeks.

 - You feel like nothing is working.
-Truly.
-If the protocol feels like it’s not producing results, the answer is almost always more consistent use, not a different tool.
+When the protocol feels like it’s producing nothing, the answer is almost always more consistent use-not a different tool.

-In fact, the single most common feedback I get from clients who initially struggled: “It started working when I made it daily.”
-So sporadic use produces sporadic results.
-But daily use produces compound results.
-In short, the tool rewards consistency, not enthusiasm.
+In fact, the single most common feedback from clients who initially struggled: “It started working when I made it daily.”
+Sporadic use produces sporadic results.
+Daily use produces compound results.
+The tool rewards consistency, not enthusiasm.

 What Daily Use Looks Like Over 8 Weeks

-So if you commit to the daily adult protocol for 8 weeks, here’s the realistic trajectory.
+Specifically, commit to the daily adult protocol for 8 weeks.
+Here is the realistic trajectory-week by week, what actually changes.

 Physical Fatigue Only

-First, every session ends with a tired dog.
-But no behavioral change yet visible outside sessions.
-Also, some dogs may be sore on day 2 or 3 as they adapt.
+Every session ends with a tired dog.
+No behavioral change is visible yet outside sessions.
+Some dogs may be sore on day 2 or 3 as they adapt-that’s normal.
 Stay the course.

 Anticipation And Routine Formation

-By now, the dog starts anticipating sessions.
-Also, sleeping deeper at night.
-First small behavioral shifts: easier settling in the evening, slightly reduced reactivity on walks.
-Subtle but real.
+By now the dog starts anticipating sessions and sleeping deeper at night.
+Watch for the first small behavioral shifts: easier settling in the evening, slightly reduced reactivity on walks.
+Subtle, but real.

 First Real Behavioral Improvement

-Now the behavioral markers appear.
-Less destruction, easier settling, measurably better walks, improved impulse control around meals and doors.
+Then the behavioral markers appear: less destruction, easier settling, measurably better walks, improved impulse control around meals and doors.

 Conditioning Effect

-By now, the dog has built cardio capacity.
-In fact, sessions feel easier for them.
-So you may need to slightly extend session length (to 12 to 15 minutes) or increase intensity to maintain the fatigue effect.
+By now the dog has built real cardio capacity.
+Sessions feel easier for them.
+At this point, you may need to slightly extend session length (to 12 to 15 minutes) or increase intensity to maintain the fatigue effect.

 New Baseline

-By week 6, the improvements stabilize as the dog’s new behavioral and physical baseline.
-Also, quality of life for both dog and owner is meaningfully different.
-So the flirt pole becomes part of the daily routine, not a behavioral fix.
+Eventually, by week 6, the improvements stabilize as the dog’s new behavioral and physical baseline.
+Quality of life for both dog and owner is meaningfully different.
+At this stage, the flirt pole becomes part of the daily routine, not a behavioral fix.
 This is the “I have my dog back” point.

-The 8-week mark is where most owners describe a real quality-of-life shift.
+In practice, the 8-week mark is where most owners describe a real quality-of-life shift.
 Not week 1.
 Not week 2.
 Week 6 to 8 of consistent daily protocol.
-So if you commit to that, the math compounds in your favor.
+Commit to that and the math compounds in your favor.

 Read These Next To Go Deeper